mhavey/marklogic/uml2es/examples/movietalk/README.md

 	* /xmi2es/findings/MovieTalk.xml
 	* /xmi2es/xmi/MovieTalk.xml

-### Load Physical

-Now let's setup our MovieTalk database with physical data:

-gradle -PenvironmentName=local -i loadPhysical

-Confirm:
-- Content DB now has 513 documents.
-505 were added in this step.

-## Check Model Differences
+## Explore Logical vs. Physical
 In Query Console, import XMI2ESMovieTalk.xml workspace.

+Your first step is to import the physical data.
+Go to the "Populate Physical Data" tab and run to load data.
+Don't cheat!
+Don't look at code that populates the data.
+Assume that code is missing and you want to discover the data's structure by querying it.

+Next go to the tab "Discover" to discover the data.

 The tab "Discover" is where we map physical back to logical.